 When the power goes out after sunset, your home can suddenly feel very different.
 Rooms that once felt comfortable become dark spaces that require careful movement, especially when stairs or narrow corners are involved.

-In this regard, you might want to consider stockpiling solar garden lights.
+You might want to consider stockpiling solar garden lights.
 During the day they sit outside gathering energy from sunlight, and by evening they can be brought inside and placed where light is needed most.

 An Underestimated Tool